ngimb64/Kloud-Kraken/README.md

 ```
 - Create a user and assign them to the created user group with IAM permissions
 - Generate access keys for the newly created user
-- Remain logged into account as information will be needed when filling out the YAML configuration file

 ### Local Setup